Michel Abboud

 Michel Abboud (born December 21, 1977) is an architect and artist based in New York.
 He is the founding principal of SOMA Architects, an architectural firm established in 2004 in New York City.
 Abboud has won the AIA Gold Medal and the James Beard award in 2015, and is a two-time winner of the Architizer A+ award.

-In 2010, he was awarded the Park51 Islamic Cultural Center project, infamously dubbed the “Ground Zero Mosque”, with one journalist calling him ‘the most controversial architect the US has known'.
+In 2010, Abboud was awarded the Park51 Islamic Cultural Center project, which was heavily attacked by right-wing commentators who dubbed it the "Ground Zero Mosque".
+One journalist called him 'the most controversial architect the US has known'.
 The project was ultimately shelved in favor of 45 Park Place, a 665-foot condominium tower also designed by Abboud.

 Projects

 45 Park Place

 Located in Tribeca, New York City, the 667 ft tower’s design is characterized by an "inside-out" process which changes the neighborhood's traditional loft into a vertical modern glass structure, and re-uses the full-floor units, including lofted 16 ft ceilings, and an in-unit elevator.
 It has full-height glass windows which provide unobstructed, 360-degree views of the city.